ClouDesire/docusaurus/docs/syndication.md

 ---

-A **syndicated application** is an application that is directly managed by the software vendor, and not hosted on the Cloudesire managed cloud service.
+A **syndicated application** is an application that is directly managed by the software vendor, and not hosted on the Cloudesire cloud services.

 This feature enables software vendors to sell applications that are already hosted somewhere and that has native support for **multi-tenancy**.
 The